gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v10.1.1.0 2013/09/02 Capacitor check script now reports back violating capacitors.
+v10.2.0.0 2013/09/02 Collected component validating scripts and put in new folder 'src/Checks/ComponentValidators'.
+Added parent script for component validation, called ComponentValidator.vbs.
+Added a number of valid component designators. v10.1.1.0 2013/09/02 Capacitor check script now reports back violating capacitors.
 Added start-of-string anchors to resistor and capacitor designator finding regex to fix bug where designator XC1 was being matched as a capacitor. v10.1.0.1 2013/08/24 Added info about CheckResShowResistance.vbs to README. v10.1.0.0 2013/08/23 Supplier part number visible violations now report component designator and part number, so you can find the violation and fix it.